-Recently, Noopept has also gained popularity as a pre-workout booster for maximised willpower and resilience, allowing you that extra burst of motivation for breaking down those mental barriers.
+Recently, Noopept has also gained popularity as a pre-workout booster for maximized willpower and resilience, allowing you that extra burst of motivation for breaking down those mental barriers.

 For brain health, whilst all nootropic compounds show some neuroprotective effects, a range of celebrated benefits have been attributed to Citicoline (Choline CDP).
 This refined form of Choline shows solid evidence of benefits to brain resilience, neuroplasticity, and neurogenesis.
 Additionally, it works as a supreme accompaniment to cognitive enhancing nootropics – for more information see Combinations/Stacks.

 For affecting mood more directly, Tianeptine has been shown to be surprisingly effective.
-It creates a subtle short-duration mood brightening effect that serves as a very mild lift, useful for motivation and mental fuel.
-Additionally, when taken at standard dosages over a long period, it has shown long-term wellbeing improving effects with comparable effectiveness to selective serotonin reuptake inhibitors (SSRIs), though with a different method of action.
-For times when low mood has you feeling paralysed, it can be exactly what you need to break out and get things done.
+It creates a subtle short-duration mood-brightening effect that serves as a very mild lift, useful for motivation and mental fuel.
+Additionally, when taken at standard dosages over a long period, it has shown long-term well-being improving effects with comparable effectiveness to selective serotonin re-uptake inhibitors (SSRIs), though with a different method of action.
+For times when low mood has you feeling paralyzed, it can be exactly what you need to break out and get things done.

 For stress and anxiety, L-Theanine’s renowned calming effects can put you back in control.
 When your head feels cluttered by intrusive thoughts or rogue worries, it can clear your mind to create a medium-duration relaxed mental space.
 In conjunction with good mental practices, it can help you to banish the stresses of overwork and competing demands on your attention.